Also called hepatitis delta virus.

 Chronic HDV infections are associated with a 3 to 6 fold increase in hepatocellular carcinoma, compared to HBV.

-The diagnosis involves specific serological testing.
+The diagnosis involves specific serological testing-the presence of hepatitis D virus antibody.

 All HBsAG positive persons should be tested.